Washington Metropolitan Area Transit Authority: Metro construction and operation

 WMATA broke ground for its train system in 1969.
 The first portion of the Metrorail system opened March 27, 1976, connecting Farragut North to Rhode Island Avenue on the Red Line.
 The 103 mi of the original 83-station system was completed on January 13, 2001, with the opening of Green Line's segment from Anacostia to Branch Avenue.

 WMATA's bus system is a successor to four privately owned bus companies.
 While WMATA's original compact provided only for rail service, by 1970 the need for reliable bus services to connect passengers to rail stations led to calls for authority to overhaul the entire bus system as well.
 The compact was amended in 1971, allowing the authority to operate buses and take over bus companies.
-After months of negotiation with Chalk failed to produce an agreed price, on January 14, 1973, WMATA condemned DC Transit and its sister company, the Washington, Virginia and Maryland Coach Company and acquired their assets for $38.2 million.
+After months of negotiation with Chalk failed to produce an agreed price, on January 14, 1973, WMATA condemned D.C.
+Transit and its sister company, the Washington, Virginia and Maryland Coach Company and acquired their assets for $38.2 million.
 On February 4, it acquired the Alexandria, Barcroft and Washington Transit Company, which operated in Northern Virginia, and the WMA Transit Company of Prince George's County for $4.5 million.
-While AB&W and WMA Transit were in better financial condition than DC Transit, their owners did not wish to compete with a publicly owned bus system, and requested a takeover.
+While AB&W and WMA Transit were in better financial condition than D.C.
+Transit, their owners did not wish to compete with a publicly owned bus system, and requested a takeover.

 In 1979, an organization known as Metro 2001, Inc., planned to write a history of the development of the Metro system for WMATA using such documents as Congressional hearing transcripts, correspondence, and maps.
-However, this plan, known as the Metro History Project, was abandoned in 1985, and materials that had been collected up until that point (1930-1984) were donated to George Washington University.
-This collection of materials is currently under the care of GWU's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.
+This Metro History Project was abandoned in 1985, and materials that had been collected up until that point (1930–1984) were donated to George Washington University.
+As of 2018, this collection of materials was under the care of GWU's Special Collections Research Center, located in the Estelle and Melvin Gelman Library.

 In 1998, Congress changed the name of the Washington National Airport to the Ronald Reagan Washington National Airport, though the law did not allocate money to implement the name change.
 As a result, WMATA did not change the name of the National Airport station (which never included the full name of the airport).
 In response to repeated inquiries from Republican congressmen that the station be renamed, WMATA stated that stations are renamed only at the request of the local jurisdiction.
 Since both Arlington County and the District of Columbia were controlled by Democrats, the name change was blocked.
 Finally, in 2001, Congress made changing the station's name a condition of further federal funding.